dox-op/ai-persistency-layer/README.md

 - Validates execution inside a Git repository (exit code `2` otherwise).
 - Interactive prompts via Inquirer or fully headless operation with `--non-interactive`.
 - Detects, installs, or updates Codex, Claude, or Gemini CLIs using `execa`.
-- Authenticates by checking standard environment variables and credential files.
+- Authenticates by checking standard environment variables and credential files (see “Authentication Requirements”).
 - Generates deterministic `.mdc` knowledge bases, rules, and bootstrap content.
 - Creates `ai-start.sh`, `ai-config.env`, `_bootstrap.log`, and anti-drift scripts.
 - Captures a Git snapshot for the chosen truth branch and records freshness metrics.